AlexanderDilthey/MHC-PRG/HLA-PRG.md

 ### GRCh37

 Currently HLA\*PRG should only be applied to B37-aligned BAM files.
-We will soon update the pipeline to deal with GRCh38-based BAMs.
+We plan to update the pipeline to deal with GRCh38-based BAMs.

+Any B37-based reference can be used, e.g. hsd37d5 or hg19.

 As a workaround, we recommend extracting MHC reads from your B38 file and temporarily re-mapping these to a B37 reference.
 See "Speeding up read extraction" below for read extraction example commands.